sevensolutions/nomad-iis/website/docs/tips-and-tricks/working-with-certificates.md

 ### Self Signed Certificate

-For quick testing, it may be helpfull to use a self-signed certificate.
+For quick testing, it may be helpful to use a self-signed certificate.
 *Nomad IIS* can provision one on-demand as shown in the following example.
 These certificates will have a lifetime of one year.